openservicemesh/osm/DESIGN.md

   - Each `Proxy` is issued a unique `ProxyCertificate`, which is dedicated to xDS mTLS communication
   - `ProxyCertificate` has a per-proxy unique Subject CN, which identifies the `Proxy`
   - The `Proxy`'s service membership is determined by examining the CN FQDN (`<proxy-UUID>.<service-name>`), where service name is string following the first period in the CN of the `ProxyCertificate`.
-For example `proxy-XYZ.bookstore.mesh` is a CN assigned to a proxy, where `proxy-XYZ` is the unique ID of the proxy and `bookstore.mesh` is the name of the service.
+For example, `proxy-XYZ.bookstore.mesh` is a CN assigned to a proxy, where `proxy-XYZ` is the unique ID of the proxy and `bookstore.mesh` is the name of the service.
   - There is one unique `ProxyCertificate` issued to one `Proxy`, which is dedicated to one unique `Endpoint`, and all of these can belong to only one `Service`
   - A mesh `Service` however would be constructed by one or more (`ProxyCertificate` + `Proxy` + `Endpoint`) tuples

-## Signalling
+## Signaling
 The SMC leverages the [communicating sequential processes (CSP)](https://en.wikipedia.org/wiki/Communicating_sequential_processes) pattern for sending messages between the various components of the system.
-This section describes the signalling mechanism used by SMC.
+This section describes the signaling mechanism used by SMC.
 ** TBD **

 ## Interfaces